FIVE PRECEPTS & BODHICITTA

 The office staff needs to be alerted to any special needs IN ADVANCE of the retreat that are relevant to how we house you.
 Rooming is finalized just prior to the retreat start in order to accommodate any last minute changes, so in most cases we’re unable to tell you in advance what your specific housing assignment will be.
-We cannot guarantee last minute requests for changes, since the assignments are specifically geared to the number of retreatants and the various special needs requests we receive.
+We cannot guarantee last minute requests for changes, since the assignments are specifically geared to the number of retreatants, mobility issues, bathroom needs and various other special needs.

 Tent or van camping are options we also offer.
 Van campers park in our parking lot.
 There are numerous camping sites on the property and retreatants are welcome to bring tents and camping pads to utilize those spaces.
-There is no discount for camping; each participants is still assigned a space in a room in order to have a place to leave luggage and to return to in poor weather.
-It is helpful for us to know in advance if you plan to camp.
+There is no discount for camping.

 Please be aware that in assigning housing, we must meet a variety of needs with the resources we have available.
 We ask that you practice with whatever situation in which you find yourself and accept whatever housing assignment you’re offered with gratitude and equanimity.